yegor256/xdsd/_posts/2014/2014-04-11-cost-of-loc.md

 categories: blog
 disqus: true
 tags: loc cost experience
+keywords:
+  - line of code
+  - cost of LoC
+  - cost of line of code
+  - cost of software development
+  - price per line of code
 ---

 Yes, I know, "line of code" (LoC) is a [very wrong metric](http://stackoverflow.com/questions/966800/mythical-man-month-10-lines-per-developer-day-how-close-on-large-projects).
 There are [tons of articles](http://blog.codinghorror.com/diseconomies-of-scale-and-lines-of-code/) written about it, as well as famous books.
 However, I want to compare two projects in which I have participated recently and discuss some very interesting numbers.